It pays to prepare for the banana skin

 Problems are often due to poor work practices or inadequate housekeeping.
 They could also arise as a result of leaking roofs, faulty equipment or damaged storage containers.
-Whatever the cause of contamination – whether it’s a leak or a spill, whether the material itself is hazardous – the contaminant is likely to make a floor surface more precarious.
-Floors which may seem suitable could quickly become treachorous if a spill occurs, so care should be taken to ensure a full risk assessment is carried out.
+Whatever the cause of contamination - whether it’s a leak or a spill, whether the material itself is hazardous - the contaminant is likely to make a floor surface more precarious.
+For example, a floor that’s “grippy” when dry, could easily become like an ice-slick after a spillage.
+These areas - even with practical flooring - can quickly become treacherous.

 We should be prepared because if a spillage occurs, speed is of the essence.
 Even if the material which has been spilt is benign, the hazards it causes can multiply rapidly.
 Seepage could result in drains and watercourses becoming polluted.
 If the contamination affects a walkway or vehicle route, it can quickly spread to other areas, increasing the numbers impacted, the overall level of risk and the costs of cleaning up.